karllhughes/learn/_posts/2022-04-06-marketing-job-titles-and-roles.md

 ### Chief Marketing Officer (CMO)

 Often referred to as a CMO or a C-level marketer, the chief marketing officer leads all other marketing personnel.
 These professionals work alongside other executives at the top of the ladder, including CEOs, CFOs, and COOs.
-CMOs generally have years (if not decades) of industry experience, and have proved their prowess in the marketing field with years of results.
+CMOs generally have years (if not decades) of industry experience and have proved their prowess in the marketing field with years of results.

 CMOs are in charge of several different tasks, all of which are dependent on the company in question.
 Startups may have their CMO leading most or all daily marketing tasks, while established companies may delegate quarterly reporting tasks or project management functions.